"It's important to feel good in ourselves."

 What if I have to reschedule an appointment at short notice?

 If you need to reschedule your appointment we would appreciate as much notice as possible so your time slot can be allocated to other clients.
-If a session is cancelled less than 24 hours in advance, a cancellation fee equivalent to the cost of treatment applies.
+If a session is cancelled less than 24 hours in advance, a cancellation fee equivalent to 20% of the cost of treatment applies.

 Need more information?